Kaiz3n-M/J-sudoku-solver/README.md

 # J-sudoku-solver
-A simple Sudoku solver written java
+A simple Sudoku solver written in java